-At Harbour Street, a popular shopping area for cruise ship passengers, enthusiastic vendors flaunt their goods at the Crafts Market, while hip Gloucester Avenue boasts restaurants, art galleries, and duty free shops.
-A busy lineup of festivals, concerts, and sporting events adds to the fun.
+A busy lineup of festivals, concerts, and sporting events adds to all the fun.
 The Montego Bay Yacht Club hosts the bi-annual Pineapple Cup Montego Bay Race, and music lovers flock here each year for Reggae Sumfest.

 See also: Where to Stay in Montego Bay

 At Doctor's Cave Beach and Bathing Club, white sands fringe clear, calm waters that some believe are fed by mineral springs.
-In the early 1920s a famous British osteopath declared that the water had curative powers after swimming here - a claim which helped shape the future of Montego Bay by luring visitors from around the world.
-Hotels sprung along the beach and the area became a tourist hotspot.
+In the early 1920s, a famous British osteopath declared that the water had curative powers after swimming here - a claim that helped shape the future of Montego Bay by luring visitors from around the world.
+Hotels sprung up along the beach, and the area became a tourist hot spot.

-Today the beach is as popular as ever and is often crowded with cruise ship passengers, despite the admission charge.
-Visitors will find change rooms, restaurants, and gift shops along this strand, and beach equipment is available for rent.
+Today, the beach is as popular as ever and is often crowded with cruise ship passengers, despite the admission charge.
+This is also a popular place to go snorkeling in Montego Bay.
+Amenities at the beach include change rooms, restaurants, and gift shops, and you can also rent beach equipment.

 Address: Gloucester Ave, Montego Bay